Showing posts with label goats. Show all posts

 Demonstrators were engaged in open-hearth cooking throughout the park in different cabins.

-I sampled a biscuit with homemade Apple Butter, & Chocolate cake.
+I sampled a biscuit with homemade apple butter and chocolate cake.

 Other demonstrators were cooking sweet potato pie, roast, and blackberry pie either in open hearths or old cookstoves.